Concealed Pregnancy and Birth Policy

 While midwifery services will be the primary agency involved with women after the concealment is revealed, either late in pregnancy or at the birth, any of the agencies may be the ones to whom the woman either discloses, or in whose presence labour commences.
 All agencies should ensure that information about the concealment is shared with other relevant agencies, to ensure its significance is not lost and to ensure that potential future risks can be fully assessed and managed.

-A referral to Doncaster Children’s Services Trust must always be made where there are maternal risk factors e.g. denial of pregnancy, avoidance of antenatal care, non-cooperation with necessary services, noncompliance with treatment with potentially detrimental effects for the unborn baby’.
-See Referrals Procedure.
+A referral to Doncaster Children's Services Trust must always be made where there are maternal risk factors e.g. denial of pregnancy, avoidance of antenatal care, non-cooperation with necessary services, noncompliance with treatment with potentially detrimental effects for the unborn baby'.
+See Contacts and Referrals Procedure.

 In cases of full concealment followed by unassisted delivery, the Children's Services Trust must always be informed and a full psychiatric assessment considered jointly by the agencies.
 Assessment should include the possible contribution of the painful reactivation of childhood trauma (Spielvogel & Hohener 1995).